ambrop72/aprinter/README.md

 As such, it is not possible to add any extra axes/heaters/fans.
 However, it would be easy to implement multiplexing so that one hardware OC units would act as two or more virtual OC units, at the cost of some overhead in the ISRs.

+**NOTE:** keep track of your RAM usage.
+See the SD card section to check how to check and reduce RAM usage.

 ## The DeTool g-code postprocessor